SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md

 5. **Unlocks new features on iOS and Android**: This update enables the Outlook app to take advantage of native Office 365 features that are not supported in Exchange on-premises today, such as leveraging full Exchange Online search and Focused Inbox.
 These features will only be available when using Outlook for iOS and Android.

 > [!NOTE]
-> Device management through the on-premises Exchange Admin Center is not possible.
+> Device management through the on-premises Exchange admin center is not possible.
 Intune is required to manage mobile devices.

 ## Data security, access, and auditing controls